Value Hypothesis 101: The Key to Building Products Customers Love

 Ruben Buijs

-A value hypothesis is a fundamental concept in Saas product management that helps teams determine and validate the value their product brings to customers.
-It involves making assumptions about the value customers will derive from using the product and then testing and validating those assumptions through experimentation and customer feedback.
+A value hypothesis is an educated guess about the value a product will provide to its target customers.
+It involves making assumptions about how customers will benefit from using the product and then validating those assumptions through experimentation and customer feedback.

 Let's consider an example to illustrate the concept of a value hypothesis.
 Imagine a team building a project management software.
 Their value hypothesis might be that by using their software, teams will be able to increase their productivity and efficiency by 30%.
 They would then design experiments and gather feedback from users to validate this hypothesis.
 If the feedback and data confirm the hypothesis, the team can be confident that their product delivers the promised value.